batiste/django-page-cms/doc/introduction.rst

   * Page can be moved in the tree in a visual way.
   * The tree can be expanded/collapsed.
 A cookie remember your preferences.
   * Possibility to specify a different page URL for each language.
-  * The frontend example provide a basic "edit in place" feature.
   * Directory-like page hierarchy (page can have the same name if they are not in the same directory).
   * Every page can have multiple alias URLs.
 It's especially useful to migrate websites.
   * :doc:`Possibility to integrate 3th party apps </3rd-party-apps>`.